-Increasing the dose of clopidogrel, an anti-platelet drug for 6 months depending on the patient's level of platelet reactivity, the drug did not result in lower rate of non-fatal heart attack, stent thrombosis (clot) and cardiovascular death.
+Increasing the dosage of clopidogrel, an anti-platelet drug did not result in lower rate of non-fatal heart attack.

 Matthew J. Price, M.D., of Scripps Translational Science Institute, La Jolla, Calif., and colleagues conducted the Gauging Responsiveness with A VerifyNow assay-Impact on Thrombosis And Safety (GRAVITAS) trial to determine whether high-dose clopidogrel is superior to standard-dose therapy for the prevention of cardiovascular events after PCI in patients with high on-treatment reactivity.
 The randomized trial included 2,214 patients with high on-treatment reactivity (measured 12 to 24 hours after PCI) with drug-eluting stents at 83 centers in North America between July 2008 and April 2010.
 Patients received high-dose clopidogrel (600-mg initial dose, 150 mg daily thereafter) or standard-dose clopidogrel (75 mg daily) for 6 months.
 The primary outcome measured was the 6-month incidence of death from cardiovascular causes, nonfatal heart attack, or stent thrombosis.
 Safety measurements included severe or moderate bleeding.